Claude Opus 4.6

 - 1M tokens

 DeepSeek R1 wins on price ($0.55 vs $15/1M input).
 Claude Opus 4.6 wins on coding (99 vs 84) and writing quality and context window (1M vs 128K).
-For most workflows, Claude Opus 4.6 is the stronger default — the current #1 coding model by swe-bench — use when quality is non-negotiable.
+For most workflows, Claude Opus 4.6 is the stronger default — previous opus flagship, now superseded by claude opus 4.7.

 The shortest way to see the safest default, the lower-cost option, and the specialist pick before you read deeper.